emirkugic/intro-to-backend-guide/readme.md

-# Introduction to Backend Development with .NET
+# Introduction to Backend Development Workshop with .NET by Emir Kugić

 ## Setup Instructions